- Salmonella Outbreak - Slideshow

 What are the risk factors for listeriosis?

 The major risk factor for getting listeriosis is eating or drinking foods and liquids contaminated with Listeria bacteria.
 Foods and liquids that have been contaminated with animal feces or soil are the most frequently identified sources for these organisms.
-Drinking inadequately treated or unpasteurized liquids is another source of infection.
+Drinking inadequately treated or unpasteurized liquids, especially milk products, is another source of infection.

 Some individuals have an increased risk for getting listeriosis.
 In general, people with an altered or damaged immune system have a higher risk of getting listeriosis and its more severe complications.
 Specifically, people at much higher risk include pregnant females, newborns, the elderly, diabetics, cancer patients, AIDS patients, patients with kidney diseases, alcoholics, and those patients undergoing any immune-suppression therapy.
 Most individuals who get severe infections and/or die from listeriosis have one or more of the medical problems listed above.